tkosciol/cmi-workshops/docs/qiita-16S-analysis.rst

 Another tool for measuring beta diversity is unweighted UniFrac analysis.
 Unweighted beta diversity analysis is when the types but not quantity of each taxa is taken into consideration when comparing samples to one another.
 This differs from weighted analysis which takes into consideration both the amount and variety of taxa in a sample.

 To perform unweighted UniFrac analysis, select the rarefied "Rarefied table 11030 (BIOM)" artifact in the processing network and select "Process".
-Then select "Calculate beta diversity" from the drop-down menu.
+Then select "Beta diversity (phylogenetic)" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/unweighted_beta_diversity3.png
    :align:   center